 Sensitive data #

 To manage sensitive data, use a local database or a secured (SSL) connection to a remote database.

 Remote SSL connections #

 To use SSL the plugin needs to have access to the client key and certificate and the ca certificate.
 Make sure these files are readable!

 When activated, connections using SSL are available in the same way as standard connections.
-SSL connections are available for all tools, presuming the remote account has the necessary privilieges.
+SSL connections are available for all tools, presuming the remote account has the necessary privileges.

-By default remote data is send over the network in plain text.
+By default, remote data is sent over the network in plain text.
 So does your database username.
 Only your password is encrypted.
 Use SSL if you want to prevent sending your username over the network.